xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

          	|-- yolox, retinanet, faster rcnn, cascade rcnn, alfnet, prnet, csp, mgan
 ```

 Within each scenario (brightness, contrast, and weather), there are corresponding "GT" and "DT" directories.
-The structure of the "GT" directories' meaning is identical to that in RQ1_overall, containing ground-truth labels for each attribute, such as "gender," "age," and "skin."
+The structure of the "GT" directories' meaning is identical to that in RQ1_overall, containing ground-truth labels for each attribute.
 The "DT" directories also store the predicted labels from the eight pedestrian detectors.
 At the same time,  as mentioned in Section 3.3.3, we provide the brightness and contrast values for all images containing labeled pedestrians with a total of 5,917 images.
 These values can be found in the `hsv-level.txt` and `contrast-level.txt`.

 ## Pedestrian Detection Models